-IMAX production: Chief Drone Pilot for Pacific Wild IMAX film project.
+IMAX Production: Chief Drone Pilot for Pacific Wild IMAX film.

 I was hired by the world renown wildlife photographer Ian McAllister, director of Pacific Wild to act as their Chief Drone Pilot for their IMAX documentary on the Great Bear Rainforest.
 Pacific Wild is a non-profit located in the heart of the Great Bear Rainforest on Denny Island.
 They are committed to defending wildlife and their habitat on Canada’s Pacific coast by developing and implementing conservation solutions in collaboration with First Nations communities, scientists, other organizations and individuals.

 I was brought in on this project to assemble, pilot and maintain the Freefly Alta 8 heavy lift drone with MoVi M15 gimbal.
 We would be flying and filming with the RED Epic Dragon 6K camera and the RED Helium 8K camera as we were luck enough to get our hands on a pre-release in July.
 Nothing like contemplating flying a $150 000 UAV drone system on the wild west coast of BC.
 Near the end of July I flew up to Bella Bella to setup and get acquainted with our new home; a 46 foot catamaran called “Habitat”.
 I was joined by Andy Maser, a National Geographic filmmaker who would be our RED technician and my camera operator for the drone system.

 Although Freefly tries to sell the Alta 8 as a plug and play system there are actually a ton of things to do and set up.
 These are the steps we did to get the Alta 8 up and running with a RED WEAPON Helium 8K:

 Day 1 of Freefly Alta 8 UAV setup:

 1) Unpacked and inspected all drone components and back up parts.

 2) Charged and inspected all UAV Lipo batteries.